 I was able to add this one as it is still traded today.
 You can see they have not performed well now that the COVID stock market mania is over.

 So, yes, I admit I am withholding from you the performance of the index so far.
 I think I have a misleading impression of the market more than 10 years ago.
 There are still many good things it has done, however, for me as a professional.
-A good way to illustrate this is The Geospatial Index Twitter List I made.
-It contains all Twitter accounts I could find of Index constituents.
 It is a great way to stay abreast of developments in our industry.
 Knowing that each relates to a stock you can trade makes it even more meaningful in my view.

 Benefit of Never Selling